ruricolist/spinneret/README.md

 `get-html-path` is not implemented for Parenscript.

+Neither :ATTRS nor :TAG is available in Parenscript.

 ## Validation

-SPINNERET does not do document validation, but it does warn, at compile time, about invalid tags and attributes.
+Spinneret does not do document validation, but it does warn, at compile time, about invalid tags and attributes.

 Although HTML5 does include a mechanism for application-specific